egemose/DroneVideoMeasure/manual/manual.md

 - Under the menu "Drones" click "Add Drone".
 - Add the drone with a name and description (optional).
-- A upload screen apears where a video of a checkerboard can be uploaded for calibration.
+- A upload screen appears where a video of a checkerboard can be uploaded for calibration.
 A checkerboard is included in the repository [checkerboard.png](checkerboard.png).
 - Drag and drop or click to select a video file.
 - After the files is uploaded click "calibrate Camera".
 The drone camera is now calibrated in the background and a spinner will show the status.
 - The calibration parameters can be viewed when the calibration is done by clicking "View Calibration" in the dropdown list for the given drone.